dhkimxx/DNS-Tracker/README.md

 ![main_image](./docs/img/dns-tracker.drawio.png)

-`DNS-Tracker` is a tool that tracks changes in the IP addresses of specified domains and notifies updates via Slack or Lark.
+`DNS-Tracker` is a tool that tracks changes in the IP addresses of specified domains and notifies updates via `Slack` or `Lark`.
 It utilizes Redis for efficient data storage and is designed for easy deployment using Docker.

 ## Features
 - Periodically tracks IP changes for specified domains